EricLambrecht/react-timing-hooks/docs/intervals-api/useCounter.md

 A start value (`settings.start`) can also be defined.

 **Note**: By default, the counter is _stopped_ on mount and has to be started manually.
-If you want the counter to start immediately on mount, use `options.startOnMount`.
+If you want the counter to start immediately on mount, use `settings.startOnMount`.

+Stopping the counter will also reset the timer value to it's initial value per default.
+However, this can be changed via `settings.resetOnStop`.

 If you want a counter that counts up by 1 every second, you can use the [useTimer()](/react-timing-hooks/intervals-api/useTimer.html) hook.